felixlopz/hubrise-test-task/content/apps/koust/en/overview.md

 ## Description

-Koust is an application that helps restaurateurs manage their costs and their inventory.
-Koust is intended for all types of restaurants, from independent establishments to restaurant chains and collective catering outlets.
+Koust is an application for restaurateurs to manage costs and inventory.
+Koust is designed for all types of food establishments, from independent restaurants to chains and collective catering outlets.

 It offers a broad range of features split into different branches:

 - The management branch provides dashboards to track your establishment's revenues and margins in real time.
-- The stock branch is used to place your supplier orders, make your inventories and analyse your purchases.
+- The stock branch allows you to place procurement orders, carry out inventories and analyse purchases.
-- The production branch provides features for defining production schedules and the production of semi-finished products.
+- The production branch offers production schedules and semi-finished products tracking.

 Koust was created in September 2016.
-Its main goals are to increase restaurateurs' gross margin, improve their productivity and reduce commodity costs.
+Its main goals are to increase restaurateurs' gross margin, improve productivity and reduce commodity costs.

 ## Integration features